-Playing or tempering with Princeton Day School’s properties in classrooms and hallways
+- Playing or tampering with the rental facility’s properties in classrooms and hallways

 School disruptions (misbehaving in the cafeteria, hallways, or on school grounds)

-Damaging and/or destroying school property (toys, supplies, etc.) or school displays (including but not limited to art displays, student projects)
+- Damaging and/or destroying the rental facility or school property (toys, supplies, etc.) or school displays (including but not limited to art displays, student projects)

-Harassment: making or writing comments about someone’s race, national origin, religion, color, sex, or handicap to make him or her feel bad or scared
+- Harassment, bullying and/or intimidation, including but not limited to behaviors such as making or writing comments about someone’s race, national origin, religion, color, sex, or handicap to make him or her feel bad or fearful

 LEVEL 3 (Serious Misbehavior)

-Damage caused by use of Princeton Day School’s computers, such as installing harmful or illegal files or using the computer for illegal activities
+- Damage caused by use of the rental facility’s computers, such as installing harmful or illegal files or using the computer for illegal activities

-Fighting or any careless/harmful action which causes injury to a person or persons; or damaging property
+- Fighting or any careless/harmful action which causes danger and/or injury to a person or persons; or damaging property

-Using, selling, or possessing alcohol, drugs, drug-related items, or look-alikes on school grounds
+- Using, selling, or possessing alcohol, controlled dangerous substances, drugs, drug-related items, or look-alikes on school grounds

-Setting fire on any part of school property
+- Setting fire on any part of school property or the rental facility

 The school’s administrators will consider the seriousness and cause of the offense as well as the attitude of the student when determining the consequences for students who break PCLS rules.
-The following disciplinary consequences will be among those used:
+The following disciplinary consequences will be among those invoked and applied by PCLS:

 LEVEL 1, 2 or 3

-Reimbursement of cost suffered by Princeton Day School or PCLS
+- Reimbursement of cost suffered by the rental facility or PCLS

 LEVEL 2 or 3